bonesmoses/tab_tier/doc/pg_tier.md

-pg_tier Extension
+tab_tier Extension
 =======================

-The pg_tier module is an extension aimed at promoting simpler table partitioning.
+The tab_tier module is an extension aimed at promoting simpler table partitioning.

 The PostgreSQL documentation and existing modules suggest using triggers to redirect inserts from a base table to various child tables.
 In this style, the base table is empty and all of the child tables actually contain data as defined by `CHECK` constraints.
 The [pg_partman](http://pgxn.org/dist/pg_partman/doc/pg_partman.html) extension for example, automates managing such a structure.